TimLikesTacos/FSE_FromToPlanner/README.md

 ### Overview
 Two main classes for this project.
-First one is `Flightpath` which takes as parameters the 'PointA' and the 'Point B', and the amount of nautical miles left and right of the direct path to allow for finding other airports with assignments.  `Flightpath` allows exclusion of types of airports in FSE, such as water using the Key work argument of `exclude` in a list or single string.
+First one is `Flightpath` which takes as parameters the 'PointA' and the 'Point B' locations, along with the amount of nautical miles left and right of the direct path to allow for finding other airports with assignments.  `Flightpath` allows exclusion of different types of airports in FSE, such as water airports, using the
+Keyword argument of `exclude` in a list or single string.
 For example:
 `exclude=['water', 'military']` or `exclude='water'`

 `Flightpath` uses ellipsoid calculations using the latitude and longitude of the airports to create the shortest path.
-For long distances, this will resemble an arc.
+For long distances, this will resemble a great cirlce arc.

 The other class is `FromToPlanner`.
 This takes as parameters the `Flightpath`, along with the weight capacity and passenger capacity of the plane you intend to fly.
 This class uses a